 Use your head please..really, that’s the reason brain is created right? ^^ As long as the place is deem clean, basically you can pray everywhere.

 Of course, if you are in Malaysia you can easily find a mosque to pray but in Korea or non-Islamic countries?
 You don’t have to go all the way to Itaewon to pray do you?

 Go and find somewhere quieter and clean; for example:

 1) staircase exit

-2) public places – parks, libraries, museum, subway (go to the exit near the elevator..Koreans hardly use elevator..shhh..don’t tell anyone ^^)
+2) public places – parks, libraries, museum, subway (go to the staircase exit near the elevator..Koreans hardly use staircases..shhh..don’t tell anyone ^^)